 - Incorporate real-time machine learning that utilizes more detailed transaction data feature sets — to predict and adapt to existing and new fraud patterns that are emerging in the card-not-present space

 - Feed risk scoring engines with a much broader data set — to increase the precision of transaction scoring and become more accurate at blocking and preventing fraudulent card-not-present transactions

-To learn more about the importance of screening every field of every card-not-present transaction in real-time, take 5 minutes and listen to INETCO’s CTO, Ugan Naidoo, featured in the second episode of the 1-2-3 Detect Payment Fraud Miniseries.
+To learn more about the importance of screening every field of every card-not-present transaction in real-time, and more on our payment fraud strategy, take 5 minutes and listen to INETCO’s CTO, Ugan Naidoo, featured in the second episode of the 1-2-3 Detect Payment Fraud Miniseries.